SHANE HERRINGTON

 In 2023, he was awarded ANU Vice Chancellor’s Award for Excellence in Indigenous Education alongside colleagues Dr Amanda Stuart and Alison Simpson, and his son Aidan Hartshorn.

-Shane’s connection to his own community of the Tumut and Brungle region and his love for the mountains of Wolgalu country runs deep.
+Shane’s connection to his own community of the Tumut and Brungle region and his love for the mountains and rivers of Wolgalu country runs deep.

 Find out more at www.wolgalufootprints.com.au